 - Your App ID is now in Edit Mode.
 Scroll down and find the Push Notifications section, the box should be checked.
 You will see two options to create a certificate: Development SSL Certificate and Production SSL Certificate.
 You are going to create a Production SSL Certificate; click on the button 'Create Certificate'.

-- Click on 'Continue' to confirm you have a CSR file ready.
+- Follow the instructions to create a Certificate Signing Request (CSR) file.
+Click on 'Continue' to confirm you have a CSR file ready.

 - Click on 'Choose File' and use Finder to find your CSR file, select it, and click on 'Choose' in the dialog window.
 It will now be visible in the browser.

-- Click on 'Generate'.
+- Click on 'Continue'.
 It will take a moment to show the next window.

 - Your certificate is ready for download.
 Click on 'Download'.

-- Locate the downloaded file, called “aps.cer”, in your Downloads folder on your Mac and click on it.
+- Locate the downloaded file, called “aps.cer”, on your Mac and click on it.
 It will trigger Keychain Access to open and it will ask you if you want to add this certificate to your keychain.
 Click 'Add'.